czz592/markdown-cv/index.md

 ### Interests

-Machine Learning, and ethical hacking, as well as cybersecurity in general.
+Machine Learning, ethical hacking, and cybersecurity in general.

 ## Education